Market Recap: July 2, 2026, The Day in Numbers

 FROM per_name

-ORDER BY tickerSanDisk printed -14.32%, Seagate -10.38%, Western Digital -9.92%, and MU -5.57% — on $51.4 billion of MU turnover, roughly one-and-a-half times what SPY traded all day.
-The timestamps carry the shape: MU and SanDisk printed their lows at 15:26 and 15:26 ET — late-session lows — while Seagate and Western Digital bottomed earlier in the afternoon (14:23, 13:59).
-Two-day context lives in Wednesday's recap; the quarter these names led is in the MU deep-dive.
+ORDER BY tickerSanDisk printed -14.32%, Seagate -10.38%, Western Digital -9.92%, MU -5.57%, on $51.4 billion of MU turnover, roughly one-and-a-half times SPY's.
+MU and SanDisk printed their lows late (15:26, 15:26 ET), Seagate and Western Digital earlier (14:23, 13:59).
+Context: Wednesday and the MU deep-dive.

-The rotation's other half, inside the megacaps:
+The rotation's other half, in the megacaps:

 The exact SQL behind every number